rastapasta/spark-bouncer/README.md

 Each hour of a week day is mapped to a bit in a 4 byte long.
 Setting a bit to 1 grants access for the corresponding hour.

-Example:
+Examples:

-For the time between 16h and 17h, the 16th bit must be set (0x10000).
+* For the time between 16h and 17h, the 16th bit must be set (0x10000).

-For full day access, set all bits to high (0xFFFFFFFF).
+* For full day access, set all bits to high (0xFFFFFFFF).

-Grant access for all of Monday and Sunday, otherwise only buzz in between 16h-24h on Tuesdays:
+* Grant access for all of Monday and Sunday, otherwise only buzz in between 16h-24h on Tuesdays:

 ```sh
 $ spark call [core-id] update "aa:bb:cc:dd;FFFFFFFF 1000F 0 0 0 0 FFFFFFFF;active,otp"